Embracing Object-Oriented Programming π¦ΈββοΈπ° β

 Task

-Create subclasses SavingsAccount
+Create subclasses SavingsAccount and CheckingAccount with specific behaviors.

 Solution 1: Overriding Class Variables β